Course Descriptions

 Japanese Culture[edit]

-1 semester, required grade 10 Social Studies.
+1 semester; required course in grade 10 Social Studies.

 This is a one semester course that provides a general foundation for students’ knowledge of various aspects of Japanese culture.
 The goal is to cultivate and enhance each student’s understanding and appreciation of Japan and its people and culture, particularly through case studies such as the influences of Confucian values on society, Nagasaki and the significance of Christianity and the Atomic Bomb.
 Students will also conduct a mini cultural lesson as a semester project on topics of their choice.
 In this course, students will consider such questions as “How did elements of geography, historical events, and religious beliefs contribute to the formation of Japanese culture as we see it today?”; “What are the foundational cultural values of the Japanese people?”; and “In what ways and to what degree are Christians living in Japan responsible for learning and understanding Japanese culture?”